Graphical representation of sparse matrices

 titlefont=font(10) )

-Again, we find a permutation in which subsequent decomposition algorithms introduce fewer new nonzeros while preserving symmetry (important for problems in mechanics and physics).
+Again, we find a permutation in which subsequent decomposition algorithms introduce fewer new nonzeros, while maintaining symmetry (important for problems of mechanics and physics).

 Conclusion

-All these algorithms help to prepare data for faster and more stable solution of SLAEs that arise in wing strength calculations, aerodynamic modelling, thermal analysis, etc. By applying optimisation we are likely to be able to reduce the time to solve the problem by 2-3 orders of magnitude.
+All these algorithms help to prepare data for faster and more stable solutions to the weaknesses that arise in wing strength calculations, aerodynamic modeling, thermal analysis, etc. By applying optimization, we will most likely be able to reduce the time needed to solve the problem by 2-3 orders of magnitude.

-Additional algorithms are available, for example, in the packages Metis.jl and IterativeSolvers.jl.
-The former contains algorithms for graph reordering, the latter contains additional methods for working with sparse matrices.
-We also recommend to study SuiteSparse - it is a wrapper over well-tested industrial C code, nevertheless it lacks some features we needed.
+Additional algorithms are available, for example, in packages Metis.jl and IterativeSolvers.jl.
+The first contains algorithms for graph reordering, the second contains additional methods for working with sparse matrices.
+We also recommend that you study SuiteSparse - a wrapper over well-tested industrial C code, but it lacks some of the features that we needed.